 Consider the content on your website and in your blog posts, the product descriptions in your eCommerce store, your lead generation pieces, and your emails.
 Every word makes an impression on your customers and prospects.
 Small businesses with remote workers around the world don't have a brick-and-mortar shop.
 So the face you put forward in your content should represent your company well.

 Need business writing tips?
 The ProWritingAid team has you covered.
-In this article, we cover, editing, proofreading, common pitfalls, and more.
-Read the entire article to learn more!
+In this article we cover, editing, proofreading, common pitfalls, and more.
+We share our top seven tips for professional business writing.

 An editing tool checks for writing issues that go far beyond mere grammar problems.